inhieh/anantu-dataviz-2022/Day6/README.md

 4. Explore Data (Google Spreadsheet - > Pivot Table -> Chart, [Flourish](https://flourish.studio/) )
 5. Who is your audience?
 6. Who provided your data?
-7. Come up with a visualization idea (Bring your sketch for your main visualization.
+7. Come up with a visualization idea (Bring a couple of sketches for your main visualization.
 Explain your logic)
 8. You can start small but be sure to able to scale it as you progress your project.

 ### Midterm Plans (We'll re-think the midterm presentation date)